 The technology and research capacities available through the Vocology Laboratory can never take the place of inspired, musical voice teaching and choral conducting by highly experienced practitioners.
 But they can play a significant role in enabling voice teachers and choir directors to fulfill one of the most ancient injunctions about working with the human beings in their care: "First, do no harm."
 Current availability of highly sophisticated tools and resources can help voice and choral pedaogues by assisting them to gain evidence-based knowledge of how human voices actually work and function in various singing contexts, rather than relying solely upon bequeathed anecdotal or metaphorical understandings that may or may not be accurate.
 Throughout history, voice teachers and choir directors have employed available technologies and resources to assist their teaching, from the humble mirror to printed charts and scores, the piano, the choir riser, and the personal computer.
 At KU, twenty-first century technologies and understandings join that historied tradition.

 For more information about the Ph.D. and M.M.E. emphases in choral pedagogy and voice pedagogy, visit Choral and Voice Pedagogy at KU.
-Should you have further questions, please contact Dr. James F. Daugherty, Associate Professor of Choral and Vocal Pedagogy and Director of Graduate Studies in Music Education & Music Therapy (firstname.lastname@example.org).
+Should you have further questions, please contact Melissa Grady, Assistant Professor, Music Education and Music Therapy, Emphasis: Choral/Vocal Pedagogy Music Education (firstname.lastname@example.org).